 How do hybrid cars work?

 A hybrid car works by utilising both a petrol-powered internal-combustion engine (ICE) and an electric motor that is powered by a battery.
-There are also diesel hybrid cars, but these are far less common - petrol hybrids are like birds, diesel ones are a bit more like dodos.

 Read more about hybrid cars

 But it’s not that simple.
 Unlike a pure electric vehicle where electricity powers an electric motor, completely doing away with the need for fossil fuels and their harmful emissions, a hybrid is a bit of a two-bob each way proposition.

 Which is why a hybrid car and how hybrid cars work is a tiny bit more complicated.